1. CloverDX Designer tutorial

 ctg 0640

-Click Next to specify metadata fields.
+Click Next to see and edit specify metadata fields (columns in your data).

 ctg 0650

 Figure 20.
-Metadata Editor (editing pane)
+Metadata Editor showing the fields and data preview.

 You can replace the three default field names (Field1, Field2 and Field3) with more descriptive ones: FirstName, LastName and Salary.
+If you file contained a header row, the Metadata extraction wizard would also be able to read the names of the fields from it.

 ctg 0660

 Figure 21.
-Renaming a field
+Renaming a field.

 ctg 0670

 Figure 22.
-All fields have been renamed
+All fields have been renamed.

 You can extract metadata on edges and on input components.